 Part of the oldest and most biologically diverse forest system in North America, the landscape is composed of mature oak forest stands rising from prominent ridge tops, shrubby deciduous woods, and grand, vegetated ravines that clean and control the water levels of nearby creeks.

 It’s this rich forest habitat that the Conservancy seeks to protect as part of its "Sunshine Corridor" project.
-The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location - the 6,000 acres along the corridor link the Conservancy's nearly 19,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.
+The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location - the 6,000 acres along the corridor link the Conservancy's more than 19,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.

 Linking these two protected areas will create the largest contiguous, protected forestland in Ohio.
 As of 2016, the Conservancy is halfway to its goal, with 3,000 acres conserved.

 Why it's Important